 Power Mapping and Community Assessment Training

-The Power Mapping committee focuses on identifying movers and shakers within communities.
-This subcommittee will develop workshops on how to build coalitions with anti-racist organizations in the local community.
+We are in the process of forming this committee, which will focus on identifying movers and shakers within communities and developing workshops on how to build coalitions with anti-racist organizations in local communities.

 - Showing Up for Racial Justice (SURJ) Liasoning